Thymus serpyllum: Cultivation

 Creeping and mounding variants of T. serpyllum are used as border plants and ground cover around gardens and stone paths.
 It may also be used to replace a bluegrass lawn to xeriscape low to moderate foot traffic areas due to its tolerance for low water and poor soils.

+Creeping thyme has also been used to "upholster" herb seats, similar to camomile seats, and provide a fragrant surface to sit on.

 Several cultivars have been produced, of which 'Pink Chintz' has gained the Royal Horticultural Society's Award of Garden Merit.
 A miniature creeping form is 'Elfin'.

-Caring for creeping thyme is not hard, as long as it gets enough water and enough sun.
-Water deeply every 1-2 weeks.
-Make sure the soil stays evenly moist but not soggy - too much moisture can lead to root rot.
-Creeping thyme does best with 6-8 hours of direct or indirect sunlight each day.
+Uses

+Wild thyme can be used as a herb much as domestic thyme, with a milder flavor.